 Julie Snyder talks about a favorite passage from Sarah Vowell's story in episode 107: Trail of Tears: Then she talks about Alex Blumberg's interview with Griffin Hansbury in episode 220: Testosterone: Producer Robyn Semien talks about Ira's interview with Denise Moore, who was trapped in the New Orleans Convention Center after Hurricane Katrina.

 At Guantanamo Bay, hearings resumed for Abd al Rahim al Nashiri, who is accused of organizing the attack on the USS Cole, in 2000.
 This week was the first time reporters had been back to Guantanamo since President Obama gave a speech in which he said he’d renew efforts to close the prison.

-Note about "Dr. Gilmer and Mr. Hyde"
+"Dr. Gilmer and Mr. Hyde" and Huntington's Disease

 As Benjamin settles in at the clinic, and people got to know him, something interesting happens.
 Vince’s former patients – who are now Benjamin’s patients – start talking to him about Vince.

 Benjamin starts to get very curious about the murder Dr Vince Gilmer committed, so he begins asking questions and poking around.
 Soon he develops his own theories to explain the murder, that never came up at Vince’s trial.

 Sarah Koenig’s story about the two Dr. Gilmers continues.

 Hannah Jacoby tells the story of when she and her best friend Lindsey bonded over those toy soldiers with the parachutes, called (really) Poopatroopers — and how the little jumpers perfectly bookended their high-school years.
 And guest host Sarah Koenig explains the very interesting trends we discovered in our listeners' coincidences.